How to Score a Career as an International Occupational Therapist

 Short-term projects are perfect for individuals who would like to travel internationally, but not have to dedicate their lives to being away from their home country.

-The WFOT is recognized as a non-governmental organization (NGO) that specifically promotes OT on an international level.
-There are currently 92 member organizations around the world, and the WFOT assists qualified therapists in finding work outside of their own country.
+The World Federation of Occupational Therapists is recognized as a non-governmental organization (NGO) that specifically promotes OT on an international level.
+There are currently 101 member organizations around the world (representing over 580,000 occupational therapists).
+The WFOT assists qualified occupational therapists in finding work outside of their own country.

 Their website has constant updates about current job positions, research positions, and volunteer opportunities for clinicians.

-Simply searching the internet will prove to be an amazing way to find available positions anywhere in the world.
-For those who really want to make a vastly different career change, simply hop onto Google for a couple of hours and research available overseas positions.
+Simply searching the internet for OT job listings will prove to be an amazing way to find available positions anywhere in the world.
+For those who really want to make a vastly different career change, simply hop onto Google for a couple of hours and research available overseas therapy positions.

 Review contract durations and qualifications (including any language requirements).
 Make sure that whatever country you desire to work in is part of the World Health Organization (WHO) and the WFOT.

 Some countries do not recognize occupational therapy as a profession, therefore, you will not get paid as one.
-For those who do wish to work internationally, but want some semblance of home, you can also look into military base positions.
+For those who do wish to work internationally, but want some semblance of home, you can also look into military-base OT positions.
+Military positions are great options if you are not fluent in the language of the country you will be working in.

 Pursuing an occupational therapy career in international work is a great way to round out your knowledge of individuals from hundreds of different backgrounds.
-Therapists come back home with a wider perspective on people and what makes them tick, what makes them function successfully, and how their culture and environment have influenced them over time.
+International occupational therapists come back home with a wider perspective on people and what makes them tick, what makes them function successfully, and how their culture and environment have influenced them over time.

 Have you taken the plunge into occupational therapy internationally?
-Please share your experiences in the comments below!
+Please share your experiences and tips in the comments below!